Don-Assamongkol1/programming-analyst-interview-test/readme.md

    2. `has_hypertension` is true
    3. `has_diabetes` is also true

-8. Create another column, `BMI_by_sex`, which contains the average BMI of each sex.
+8. Bonus: Create another column, `BMI_by_sex`, which contains the average BMI of each sex.
 Hint: This will require you to `INNER JOIN` the datasets.
 Be sure to remove any duplicate `participant_id` from both the person and appointments DataFrame before you do!

 9. Export the combined dataset as `combined.csv`.

-### SQL
+### Bonus: SQL

 1. Download the `data.db` file from [this link](https://github.com/ipph-development/programming-analyst-interview-test/blob/main/data.db).
 This database is simply the combination of the appointments.csv and people.csv you have already worked with above.
 I recommend exploring and executing SQL against the Sqlite3 dataset using the free GUI [Beekeeper](https://www.beekeeperstudio.io) but the choice is yours.